-You probably think about lighthouses, lobsters, and beautiful coastal views when you think of Portland, Maine.
+When you think of Portland, Maine, you probably think about lighthouses, lobsters, and beautiful coastal views.
 However, does craft beer come to mind?

 If not, it should!
 Portland is filled with dozens of independent, local craft breweries that churn out an impressive array of beers—from lagers and ales to stouts and IPAs.
 No matter what type of beer you prefer, you’ll find breweries in Portland, ME, that will have smooth, refreshing beers you’ll love.
 In fact, brewery hopping is one of the best things to do in Portland, ME!

 During my recent trip to Portland, my husband and I tried to visit as many breweries as possible.
-We loved these four breweries in Portland, ME, so I wanted to share them with you, too!
-Here’s a look at some of the stand-out brewpubs and breweries in Portland, ME.
+We loved these four breweries in Portland, Maine, so I wanted to share them with you, too!
+Here’s a look at some stand-out brewpubs and breweries in Portland, ME.

 1. Allagash Brewing Company